September 22, 2023

 PRO TIP:

 If the salad is left in the fridge for a few days, the cucumbers may release some moisture due to the salt and acid in the dressing.
-This can cause the salad to become more watery and less crisp.

-To prevent this, make sure to drain any excess liquid from the salad before serving.
-You can try tossing the salad with fresh dressing and some chopped nuts to help revive the flavors.
 However, keep in mind that the cucumbers may have lost some of their texture and crispness over time.

-How to serve this Asian Cucumber Salad Recipe
+How To Serve This Asian Cucumber Salad Recipe

-This Asian cucumber salad is a light and refreshing side dish that pairs well with a variety of heavier entrees.
-Grilled fish or chicken, tofu, pork, or beef steak would all be ideal accompaniments to this salad.
+This Asian cucumber salad is a light side dish that pairs well with a variety of heavier entrees.

-You could also serve this tangy salad alongside our chicken fried rice or shrimp fried rice for a complete meal.
+You could also serve this salad alongside our chicken fried rice or shrimp fried rice for a complete meal.

 MORE SALAD RECIPES